josetuozzo/jupyter-exploration/README.md

 # jupyter-exploration
-# This repository was created as part of a lab to explore GitHub and Jupyter Notebooks.
-It includes my first Jupyter notebook with basic examples in Markdown and Python, along with initial version control practice using GitHub.
+# This repository contains my first Jupyter Notebook, developed as part of an academic lab exercise to practice GitHub version control and introductory Python/Markdown operations.